 The message catalog must be located according to normal I18N rules.
-To minimize search time, you should group explanations into sets and provide the set numbers in the reference data items of the events.
+To minimize search time, group the explanations into sets and provide the set numbers in the reference data items of the events.
 See mkcatdefs(1) and gencat(1) for the procedures to generate a catalog file.